 Disease Reporting

-Wisconsin has communicable disease reporting requirements, P-02566, that support public health’s responsibilities to control the incidence and spread of communicable diseases in our state.
+Wisconsin has communicable disease reporting requirements, P-02566 (PDF), that support public health’s responsibilities to control the incidence and spread of communicable diseases in our state.

 The diseases and conditions listed on this page are considered to have significant public health impact, and any confirmed or suspected cases must be reported promptly.